 One defining characteristic of SRI, which sets it apart from impact investing and ESG investing, is how it actively refrains from investing in companies or sectors deemed harmful to social and natural ecosystems.
 SRI can exclude such companies or sectors with the help of positive and negative screening.

 With positive screening, investors actively seek out and invest in companies, stocks, and other financial instruments that have a net positive impact on society—that is, profitable while advancing social and environmental good.
-At Arowana Impact Capital, we intentionally target small to midsize enterprises advancing livelihood protection and creation, education and healthcare, sustainable urbanisation, and financial inclusion.
+At Arowana Impact Capital, we intentionally target small to midsize enterprises advancing livelihood creation, education and healthcare, sustainable urbanisation, and financial inclusion.

 Negative screening, on the other hand, filters out investments in contentious and otherwise divisive industries.
-SRI tends to echo the political and social climate of the time, and, as such, tends to also be politically charged, if not at all polarising.
+SRI tends to echo the political and social climate of the time, and, as such, tends to also be politically charged, if not polarising.

 For example, climate activists urge investors to stop financing coal and other fossil-fuel companies, as well as sectors that have a high carbon footprint.
 Some investors are also rethinking their investments in firearms, tobacco, and alcohol, despite their profitability.
 Even faith-based groups are refraining from investing in companies that do not align with their religious doctrines, which ultimately paved the way for faith funds to emerge.

-As with other investment approaches, there isn’t any set way of doing SRI.
+As with other investment approaches, there isn’t a set way of doing SRI.
 Like ethical frameworks, negative and positive screening only serve as a guide on how best to approach your socially responsible investment.
 As such, investors are urged to determine their priorities, not just in terms of financial performance, but also the lasting social impact they want to create in the world.

 We at Arowana Impact Capital remain committed to growing enterprises whose principles and practices align with our vision of sustainable development to advance social and environmental good.
-Learn more about the impact of our responsible investments here.

 This is the fourth article in our series on impact investing.
 In the next instalment, we will explore the different kinds of impact investing happening today.